Attachment in adults: Fearful-avoidant

 They tend to feel uncomfortable with emotional closeness.
 These feelings are combined with sometimes unconscious, negative views about themselves and their attachments.
 They commonly view themselves as unworthy of responsiveness from their attachments and often do not trust the intentions of their attachments.
 Similar to the dismissive-avoidant attachment style, adults with a fearful-avoidant attachment style seek less intimacy from attachments and frequently suppress and/or deny their feelings.
 Because of this, they are much less comfortable expressing affection.

 Studies have shown that individuals with an insecure attachment style may also be more vulnerable to mental health problems such as depression and anxiety disorders in addition to the challenge of developing healthy attachments in adulthood.
 Another study has shown that an individual's attachment style will affect their self-esteem as an adult.

+Assessing and measuring adult attachment

+Two main aspects of adult attachment have been studied.
+The organization and stability of the mental working models that underlie the attachment styles is explored by social psychologists interested in romantic attachment.
+Developmental psychologists interested in the individual's state of mind with respect to attachment generally explore how attachment functions in relationship dynamics and impacts relationship outcomes.
+The organization of mental working models is more stable while the individual's state of mind with respect to attachment fluctuates more.
+Some authors have suggested that adults do not hold a single set of working models.
+Instead, on one level they have a set of rules and assumptions about attachment relationships in general.
+On another level they hold information about specific relationships or relationship events.
+Information at different levels need not be consistent.
+Individuals can therefore hold different internal working models for different relationships.

+There are a number of different measures of adult attachment, the most common being self-report questionnaires and coded interviews based on the Adult Attachment Interview.
+The various measures were developed primarily as research tools, for different purposes and addressing different domains, for example romantic relationships, platonic relationships, parental relationships or peer relationships.
+Some classify an adult's state of mind with respect to attachment and attachment patterns by reference to childhood experiences, while others assess relationship behaviours and security regarding parents and peers.

 Working models

 Bowlby observed that children learn from their interactions with caregivers.
 Throughout many interactions, children form expectations about the accessibility and helpfulness of their caregivers.
 These expectations reflect children's thoughts about themselves and their caregivers: